HOME > Sustainability > Respect the Environment > Improved Energy Efficiency

 UNIQLO and GU

-• At UNIQLO and GU, we set minimum orders per item for each store in order to prevent inefficient small shipments from warehouses to stores.
+• We set minimum orders per item for each store to prevent inefficient small shipments from warehouses to stores.

-• We are improving shipping efficiency at the Ariake warehouse (e-commerce sales) with systems that automatically adjust the height of the carton according to the quantity of products the carton contains to minimize the carton size.
+• We improve shipping efficiency at the warehouse for e-commerce sales using systems that adjust the height of the carton automatically according to the quantity of products the carton contains to minimize the carton size.

 Energy Usage